Jordan Missig

-Jordan Missig (born 22 March 1998) is an American racing driver currently competing in the 2023 USF Pro 2000 Championship with Pabst Racing.
+Jordan Missig (born March 22, 1998) is an American racing driver set to race for Abel Motorsports in the Indy NXT Series.

 Career

 Karting

-Jordan Missig competed in the Briggs & Stratton LO206 powered Margay Ignite Series.
+Missig competed in the Briggs & Stratton LO206 powered Margay Ignite Series.
 He achieved four Ignite Senior Championships at Kart Circuit Autobahn along with a regional Ignite Challenge Series championship in 2018.

 Sports cars

 Missig started his sports car racing career at Autobahn Country Club in 2017, competing in both the Spec Miata and Radical Sports Car classes.
 Missig was able to achieve multiple club wins and championships in his early years before moving into the Radical Cup North America in 2018.
-In 2019 he finished second in the Radical Cup North America with seven wins.
+In 2019, he finished second in the Radical Cup North America with seven wins.
+In 2024, he raced in the Radical Cup North America Series and won the Championship for Graham Rahal Performance (GRP) With nine wins and sixteen podium finishes.

-In 2021 Jordan Missig made his sports car return with Wayne Taylor Racing by competing in the Lamborghini Super Trofeo North America.
+In 2021, Missig made his sports car return with Wayne Taylor Racing by competing in the Lamborghini Super Trofeo North America.
 He finished fourth in the Pro-Am-class standings after taking two class-wins.

 Formula Regional Americas

-In 2020 Missig made his debut in single-seater racing by competing in the Formula Regional Americas Championship with Newman Wachs Racing.
+In 2020, Missig made his debut in single-seater racing by competing in the Formula Regional Americas Championship with Newman Wachs Racing.
 His best race result of the season was a third place finish at Virginia International Raceway.
 He finished the season in tenth.

-In 2021 he continued to compete in the series with Newman Wachs Racing.
+In 2021, Missig continued to compete in the series with Newman Wachs Racing.
 He took his maiden race win in the series at Virginia International Raceway and finished the season in fifth.

 Indy Pro 2000 Championship

-In 2021 Missig joined Pabst Racing to compete in the season of the Indy Pro 2000 Championship at Mid-Ohio Sports Car Course.
+In 2021, Missig joined Pabst Racing to compete in the season of the Indy Pro 2000 Championship at Mid-Ohio Sports Car Course.
 He finished his debut race in tenth.

-In 2022 he stayed with Pabst Racing to compete in the full Indy Pro 2000 Championship.
+In 2022, Missig stayed with Pabst Racing to compete in the full Indy Pro 2000 Championship.
 He finished the season in eleventh.

-In 2023 he will once again compete for Pabst Racing in the renamed USF Pro 2000 Championship.
+In 2023, Missig competed for Pabst Racing in the renamed USF Pro 2000 Championship.

+Indy NXT

+2024

+In May 2024, it was announced that Missig would make his debut in the Indy NXT championship at the Indianapolis round for Abel Motorsports, replacing Josh Mason.

+2025

+In 2025, Missig earned a full-time Indy NXT seat with Abel Motorsports.

+2026

+Missig remained with Abel Motorsports for the 2026 season.